-Our Doctors - Arrow Springs Animal Hospital - Broken Arrow, OK
+Our Doctors - Broken Arrow Animal Hospital - Elm and Florence, BA

 Dr. Kristen Potts

 I became a veterinarian because I always enjoyed being around and helping animals.
 I grew up on a cattle ranch which is where my love for animals began.
 I’ve always enjoyed working with animals.
 I know that if I can prevent illnesses that I can give animals and much longer and happier life.
 I went to vet school so I could learn how to prevent and how to catch diseases earlier so that I could ensure my patients have the best outcome possible.
 My goal is to provide the best care possible to my patients.
 I try to explain all the options to my clients so that they can make the best decisions for their pets.
 I want everybody to walk away with a good understanding of what is happening to their pet and what the treatment plan is.
 TJ is my husband and Tulsa fireman.
 We have a daughter Emma who is 1 year old.
 We have 2 dogs, Luke a lab and Val a Jack Russell mix.
 My philosophy is to always be honest with people.